 Rapid Job Growth for Speech-Language Pathologist in Pennsylvania

-Some of the top private clinic SLP employers throughout Pennsylvania are:
+Some of the top private clinic SLP employers throughout Pennsylvania include:

 - Bala Cynwyd: Kutest Kids Early Intervention